OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 In this guide we cover mobile app security testing in two different contexts.
 The first one is the "classical" security test done towards the end of the development life cycle.
 Here, the tester gets access to a near-final or production-ready version of the app, identifies security issues, and writes a (usually devastating) report.
 The other context is implementing requirements and automating security tests from the beginning of the software development life cycle.
 In both cases, the same basic requirements and test cases apply, but there's a difference in the high-level methodology and level of interaction with the client.

-### Principles of Testing

-#### White-box Versus Black-box Testing

-Let's start by defining the concepts:
-- black-box testing is a kind of testing where no knowledge about the app under test is given to the tester.
-This is sometimes called "zero-knowledge testing".
-The main interest of this kind of tests is to behave like a real attacker and see what is possible when using publically available or discoverable information.
-- white-box testing is the total opposite of black-box testing in that, in this situation, full knowledge about the app is given to the tester: that may include source code, documentations, diagrams, ...
-While testing in such conditions is way easier and faster than in black-box conditions, it does not allow the checking of as many test cases as black-box.
-It is generally more purposeful for improving the app against internal attackers.
-This is sometimes referred to as "full knowledge testing".
-- all kinds of testing in between the two previous kinds of tests are called grey-box testing: this is when some information is provided to the tester, but some other is left to find.
-This is an interesting compromise when it comes to the number of test cases checked, cost, speed and depth of testing.
-This is the more frequent kind of testing used in the industry.

-In order to spend the allocated time for tests as efficiently as possible for a mobile security test, it is strongly advised to request the source code to support testing.
-Obviously this does not really represent the scenario of an external attacker but this so called white-box testing will make it much easier to identify vulnerabilities, as every anomaly or suspicious behavior you identify can be verified on the code level.
-Especially if the app is tested the first time a white-box test is the way to go.

-Even though decompiling is straightforward on Android, the source code might be obfuscated, which will be time-consuming or even not possible to de-obfuscate in the time you have.
-Therefore, again the source code should be provided to be able to focus on the overall security of the app.

-Black-box testing might still be requested by the client, but it should be made clear that an external attacker always has as much time as he wants and not only a limited time frame as you.
-Therefore, black-box testing might be a good choice if the app is already mature from a security point of view and if the client wants to test the implemented security controls and their effectiveness.

-#### Static versus Dynamic Analysis

-On the one hand, Static Analysis deals with examining the inner elements of an application without executing it.
-It often refers to source code analysis, either done manually or aided by an automated tool.
-Sometimes, it can be close to white-box testing.
-OWASP provides great resources on [Static Code Analysis](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") which can help in understanding the techniques to be used, its strengths and weaknesses and its limitations.

-On the other hand, Dynamic Analysis deals with examining the app from the outside when executing it.
-It can be either manual or automatic.
-It usually does not provide the same information as Static Analysis and is a good manner to detect interesting elements (assets, features, entry points, ...) with a user point of view.
-Sometimes, it can be close to black-box testing.
-OWASP provides great resources on [Dynamic Analysis](https://www.owasp.org/index.php/Dynamic_Analysis "OWASP Dynamic Analysis") which can help in understanding the different ways to analyse an app.

-Now that we have defined what static and dynamic analysis are, let's deep dive shortly and see what each kind of analysis are.

-#### Vulnerability Analysis
+### Vulnerability Analysis Overview

 Vulnerability analysis is, generally speaking, the fact of looking for vulnerabilities in an app.
 While this may be done manually, most of the time automated scanners are used to identify the main vulnerabilities of an app.
 Static and dynamic analysis are ways to run vulnerability analysis.

 #### Static Analysis

+On the one hand, Static Analysis deals with examining the inner elements of an application without executing it.
+It often refers to source code analysis, either done manually or aided by an automated tool.
+Sometimes, it can be close to white-box testing.

 When executing static analysis, the source code of the mobile app is analyzed to ensure sufficient and correct implementation of security controls.
 In most cases, a hybrid automatic / manual approach is used.
 Automatic scans catch the low-hanging fruits, while the human tester can explore the code base with specific business and usage contexts in mind, providing enhanced relevance and coverage.

+OWASP provides great resources on [Static Code Analysis](https://www.owasp.org/index.php/Static_Code_Analysis "OWASP Static Code Analysis") which can help in understanding the techniques to be used, its strengths and weaknesses and its limitations.

+##### Automated Static Analysis

+In order to fasten the review process, automated analysis tools can be used for Static Application Security Testing (SAST).
+They check the source code for compliance with a predefined set of rules or industry best practices.
+The tool then typically displays a list of findings or warnings and flags all detected violations.
+Static analysis tools come in different varieties - some only run against the compiled app, some need to be fed with the original source code, and some run as live-analysis plugins in the Integrated Development Environment (IDE).

+While some static code analysis tools do encapsulate a deep knowledge of the underlying rules and semantics required to perform analysis of mobile apps, they can produce a high number of false positives, particularly if the tool is not properly configured for the target environment.
+The results must therefore always be reviewed by a security professional.

+A list of static analysis tools can be found in the chapter "Testing tools".

 ##### Manual Code Analysis